DaoCloud/DaoCloud-docs/docs/en/docs/install/import.md

 ## Overview

-The DCE5 installer (only supports version v0.9.0 and above) introduces the `import-artifact` command for importing offline resources.
+The DCE 5.0 installer (only supports version v0.9.0 and above) introduces the `import-artifact` command for importing offline resources.
 Currently, the following offline resources can be imported:

 - `*.iso` operating system ISO image files